mryimings/ldsp_final_proj/README.md

 # Dynamic-Word-Cloud-Generator
   * We designed a dynamic word-cloud generator, which is able to fetching real-time tweets through tweepy API, do word-counting and generate word cloud accordingly.
-This word cloud generator can also monitoring real-time politic point-of-view on twitter.
+This word cloud generator can also monitoring real-time politic point-of-view on twitter, and see which voice is stronger - the left-wing and the right-wing.

 ## Topology